 Did you get a DUI in Media, PA?
-Don’t hesitate to call and have your options explained to you at 610-565-9200 or text 610-565-9200 anytime, any day.
-Contact one of our DUI lawyers in Media, PA today to get the help you need!
+The DUI attorney you choose for your case can significantly affect the outcome.
+Let attorney Steven O’Meara be the attorney you choose to help you get through a difficult time.
+Don’t hesitate to call and have your options explained to you at 610-565-9200 anytime, any day.
+Contact one of the best DUI lawyers in Media, PA today to get the help you need!

 You are considered impaired if alcohol, prescription drugs and/or illegal drugs affect your ability to safely operate a motor vehicle (including a motorcycle, bicycle, golf cart, mini bike).
 In every state, a blood-alcohol content (BAC) level of 0.08 is the legal limit for impairment.
 That means that any motorist with a BAC at or above this level is considered impaired and subject to arrest for Driving Under the Influence (DUI.)
 A DUI conviction can bring a host of troubles your way, including hefty fines, suspension of your driver’s license, and possible jail time.
 If you have been arrest for DUI call our Media DUI defense lawyer today for a free consultation.